 Tossing and turning to find a comfortable position to sleep during pregnancy is not unusual.
 And even after you are comfortable, you might worry about the safety of your child depending upon your sleeping position.

-- During the first few months, the uterus is well preserved behind the pubic bone and sleeping on stomach might not harm it
+During the first few months, the uterus is well preserved behind the pubic bone and sleeping on the stomach might not harm it

-- Now, during the last stage of your pregnancy, just entirely quit sleeping on stomach.
-As it may lead to baby pressing against vena cava, the main vein to transfer nutrients thus is hampering the smooth supply of required nutrients to the baby.
-Plus it might severely affect the blood circulation too
+Now, during the last stage of your pregnancy, just entirely quit sleeping on the stomach.
+As it may lead to baby pressing against vena cava, the main vein to transfer nutrients, thus is hampering the smooth supply of the required nutrients to the baby.
+Plus, it might severely affect the blood circulation too

 Other disadvantages are:

-- Sleeping on stomach might put pressure on the stomach, resulting in curved back leading to back and pelvic pain
+Sleeping on stomach might put pressure on the stomach, resulting in the curved back leading to back and pelvic pain

-- Similarly, you might also have to tilt your neck on any one side for a longer duration, and this posture might end up giving you a neck pain and discomfort
+Similarly, you might also have to tilt your neck on any one side for a longer duration, and this posture might end up giving you neck pain and discomfort

 Did you suffer from back pain during pregnancy?
 How did you deal with it?
-Which sleeping position provided you the much-needed relief?
+Which sleeping position offers you the much-needed relief?
 Do share your experiences in the comments section below.